Devilla/docs/contract-api-reference/.eth-permanent-registrar/README.md

 ## System architecture

-Code for the permanent registrar can be found in the [ethregistrar](https://github.com/ensdomains/ethregistrar) repository.
+Code for the permanent registrar can be found in the [ethregistrar](https://github.com/pnsdomains/ethregistrar) repository.

 The registrar itself is called [BaseRegistrar](registrar.md).
 This contract implements several key functions:

 * The owner of the registrar may add and remove 'controllers'.
 * Controllers may register new domains and extend the expiry of \(renew\) existing domains.
 They can not change the ownership or reduce the expiration time of existing domains.
 * Name owners may transfer ownership to another address.
-* Name owners may reclaim ownership in the ENS registry if they have lost it.
+* Name owners may reclaim ownership in the PNS registry if they have lost it.
 * Owners of names in the legacy registrar may transfer them to the new registrar, during the 1 year transition period.
 When they do so, their deposit is returned to them in its entirety.

-In addition, the registrar is an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant nonfungable token contract, meaning that .eth registrations can be transferred in the same fashion as other NFTs.
+In addition, the registrar is an [ERC721](https://github.com/pnsdomains/pns/blob/master/docs/ethregistrar.rst#id3) compliant nonfungable token contract, meaning that .eth registrations can be transferred in the same fashion as other NFTs.

-Users will interact directly with this contract when transferring ownership of names, or recovering ownership in the ENS registry of a name \(for example, one whose ownership was previously transferred to a contract\).
+Users will interact directly with this contract when transferring ownership of names, or recovering ownership in the PNS registry of a name \(for example, one whose ownership was previously transferred to a contract\).
 Users can also query names to see their registration status and expiry date.
 For initial registration and for renewals, users will need to interact with a controller contract.

 This separation of concerns reduces the attack surface for the registrar, and provides users with guarantees of continued ownership of a name so long as the registrar is in place.
 Simultaneously, it provides for improvement and innovation over registration and renewal mechanisms.
 A future update may transfer ownership of the root and the .eth TLD to a contract with restricted permissions, thus preventing even the root keyholders from modifying a .eth registraion, while still providing for future updates to the set of controllers.